 Know Your Customer (KYC): Definition and Use in Compliance

-Know Your Customer (KYC) is a regulatory compliance process that requires financial institutions to verify the identity of their customers, assess financial crime risk, and monitor account activity on an ongoing basis to prevent money laundering and fraud.
+Know Your Customer (KYC) is a regulatory process that obligates financial institutions to verify client identity, assess the risk each client presents, and monitor transactions throughout the customer relationship to prevent money laundering and financial crime.

 What is Know Your Customer (KYC)?